mahmoud/sedimental/entries/running_from_software.md

 Bell curves rule everything around us.
 He holds up his record as a middling ultramarathon runner as proof.
 He surmises that lack of passion for work is leading people to feel untalented.
-This, combined with "brilliant asshole" programmers, are shaming people out of the industry.
+This, combined with "brilliant asshole" programmers, is shaming people out of the industry.
 He wraps up with a message of inclusivity, especially toward women.
 Now, you can probably make sense of any other details with [the slides](/uploads/jacobian_pycon2015.pdf).